FluidTYPO3/documentation/BeginnersGuide.md

 *fluidpages* and *fluidcontent*.
 You can read a little bit about each extension on this page - and there is much more documentation about each, in other sections of this documentation repository.

+In this document, all the concepts used in Fluid Powered TYPO3 extensions are explained one by one.
+Each concept is covered in a section by itself, starting from the core concept and building outwards to each individual feature.

 ## Flux: Fluid FlexForms

 > Fluid template based FlexForms using ViewHelpers for compact and dynamic configurations.